Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Introduction

 This note is organized as follows.
 In Section~2 we suggest a Lorentz-non-invariant, but Lorentz-covariant modification of the scalar tachyon Lagrangian which leads to a tachyon Hamiltonian possessing Lorentz-non-invariant boundaries of the tachyon vacuum.
 The modified Lagrangian leaves however the tachyon equation of motion unchanged which leads to the Lorentz invariance of the tachyon Feynman propagator considered in Section~3.
 Representations of this propagator in the configuration space are given in Section~4.
-Section~5 contains the note conclusion.
-The main text of the note is supplemented with an Appendix in which some Lorentz-invariant and Lorentz-non-invariant two-point functions of scalar tachyon fields are presented.
+In Section~5 some Lorentz-invariant and Lorentz-non-invariant two-point functions of scalar tachyon fields are presented.
+Sections~6 and~7 contain the note summary and conclusion.

-In formulae used in this note the velocity of light $c$ and the Planck constant $\hbar$ are taken to be equal to 1.
+In formulae used in this article the velocity of light $c$ and the Planck constant $\hbar$ are taken to be equal to 1.